 Most people with pathological gambling only get treated when other people pressure them.

 Treatment options include:

-- A few studies have been done on medications for treatingpathological gambling.
+- A few studies have been done on medicines for treating compulsive gambling.
 Early results suggest that antidepressants and opioid antagonists (naltrexone) may help treat the symptoms of pathological gambling.
-However, it is not yet clear which people will respond to medications.
+However, it is not yet clear which people will respond to medicines.

 Complications may include:

 - Financial, social, and legal problems (including bankruptcy, divorce, job loss, time in prison)

 - Heart attacks (from the stress and excitement of gambling)